cxm12/FeedbackFMIR/README.md

 ### Data
 All training and test data involved in the experiments are publicly available datasets and can be downloaded from `https://publications.mpi-cbg.de/publications-sites/7207/`

+### Model
+The pretrained models can be downloaded from `https://pan.baidu.com/s/1IqedS62A02THpRdvgyJEMg?pwd=rvcf`